jearsoncarillo/Recon/README.md

 </p>

 ---
-## Simple bash script to automate your task in recon phase of your pentesting
+## Simple bash script to automate your task in recon phase

 Modules: